NSE Q3 Results: Profit falls 37% YoY to Rs 2,408 crore

 NSE Q3 Results: Profit Falls 37% YoY to Rs 2,408 Crore

-Leading exchange NSE experienced a noteworthy decline in its financial performance for the third quarter.
-The consolidated net profit for Q3 dropped by 37% year-on-year (YoY) to Rs 2,408 crore, while total income decreased by 9% YoY to Rs 4,395 crore.
+In the latest financial results for the third quarter, leading exchange NSE has reported a significant decline in its profit performance.
+The consolidated net profit for Q3 has plummeted by 37% year-on-year (YoY), landing at Rs 2,408 crore, while total income also took a hit, decreasing by 9% YoY to Rs 4,395 crore.

 Financial Highlights